ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       alignment: standard
       name: Gareth Balshaw, Managing Director
-      quote: After starting the year off with a number of challenges and so much uncertainty, I am absolutely delighted to have finished the financial year with a record 20% growth and to have surpassed for the first time, 5 million turnover.
+      quote: After starting the year off with a number of challenges and so much uncertainty, I am absolutely delighted to see us finish the financial year with a record 20% growth and to have surpassed for the first time, 5 million turnover.
 The whole team have worked seamlessly throughout the pandemic and really pulled together to support the company through it's